flotiq/flotiq-docs/docs/Deep-Dives/mobile-expo-product-showcase.md

 ### Simplify navigation

-For our Product Showcase app we would like to skip to the product list immediately, instead of showing the default Home screen and Content Type browser screen.
+For our Product Showcase app, we would like to skip to the product list immediately, instead of showing the default Home screen and Content Type browser screen.
 To achieve that - you will need to update how the navigation is structured.

 Open the `StackNavigator.js` file and make the necessary adjustments: